 Keepa is great tool that, when used correctly, can provide you with the vital information you need to make smart sourcing decisions.
 We use Keepa throughout each day as we work on our Amazon FBA business, whether it’s out sourcing retail arbitrage, at home doing online arbitrage or wholesale research, or in repricing our inventory.

 If you’d rather see a video introduction to Keepa, then scroll down toward the end of this blog post I’ll show you a video walking through how to understand these graphs directly on the Keepa website.

 Take a look at a Keepa graph for a product on Amazon.

-At first this graph can look like nonsense – just a lot of blue and green squigglies with some orange and white shading, and then a few black lines and dots thrown in for good measure.
+At first this graph can look like nonsense – just a lot of blue, black, and green squigglies with some orange and white shading thrown in.
 But all of these colors and lines will make sense to us shortly.

 If you look to the right of the graph, you’ll see a box with a key to the colors on the graph: